Avantici: Name

 They are only mentioned once as Avanticos (var. acanticos, aganticos) by Pliny (1st c.
 AD).

-The Gaulish ethnonym Avantici is a latinized form of the Gaulish *Auanticoi (sing.
+The ethnonym Avantici is a latinized form of the Gaulish *Auanticoi (sing.
 Auanticos), deriving from the stem auant- ('source') attached to the adjectival suffix -ico-.
 The stem does not appear to be Celtic.
-As the hydronymic lexicon is particularly resistant to name changes, the stem auant- is probably a term of pre-Celtic Indo-European origin (cf. Latv. avuots 'source', Skr. avatá- 'well, cistern'), which eventually came to be adopted by the Celts; the latter may have made use of it in proper names only.
+As the hydronymic lexicon is particularly resistant to name changes, auant- is probably a term of pre-Celtic Indo-European origin (cf. Latv. avuots 'source', Skr. avatá- 'well, cistern'), which eventually came to be adopted by the Celts; it may have made use of it in proper names only.

 Geography

 Territory

 The territory of the Avantici roughly corresponded to the later Gapençais region.
 It stretched between present-day La Roche-des-Arnauds (Ad Finem) and Le Fein (south of Chorges).
 To the south, they must have controlled the land immediately opposite Segustero (Sisteron), between the Durance and the Bès, as suggested by the name of the Vançon river.
-The Avantici dwelled east of the Vocontii, north of the Edenates, west of the Caturiges, and south of the Tricorii.
+The Barrington Atlas locates their territory east of the Vocontii, north of the Edenates, west of the Caturiges, and south of the Tricorii.
 They were probably part of the Vocontian confederation.